andrewrech/ih-abstract/docs.md

   Output for report generation:

-    ih.csv:               input for the Immune Health R package that contains all raw data required to generate reports new-ids.txt:           list of patient identifiers for which new raw data exists vs. previous run
+    results.csv:               input for the Immune Health R package that contains all raw data required to generate reports new-ids.txt:           list of patient identifiers for which new raw data exists vs. last run

  Output for quality assurance: